Globox1997/LevelZ/README.md

 These configuration settings are found in `${MINECRAFTDIR}/config/levelz.json5`

 ### Commands
-`/playerstats playername add skill integer`
+`/level playername add skill integer`
 - Increase the specific skill by the integer value

-`/playerstats playername remove skill integer`
+`/level playername remove skill integer`
 - Decrease the specific skill by the integer value

-`/playerstats playername set skill integer`
+`/level playername set skill integer`
 - Set the specific skill to the integer value

-`/playerstats playername get skill`
+`/level playername get skill`
 - Print the specific skill level

-`/info material`
-- Print the material string of the item in hand

 ### Info
 Inside the config there is a developer mode setting, when set to true, inside the creative menu, hover over an item/block with your mouse and press f8 (default key) to create or append the item/block id to the file called idlist.json inside your minecraft folder for easier datapack creation.